 This strat is usually hard to go for because Demons are relatively rare and many people contest them.

 Above: Witch Doctor, Venomancer, Shadow Fiend, Necrophos, Alchemist, Enigma

 The key unit that shows you that you can go for the strat is usually a high-level Shadow Fiend.

 Warlocks are really more of a late-game synergy, but you can get yourself in a good position to use this class bonus by preparing Warlocks from early on – you might even keep them on the bench until you can make use of the synergy bonus.
 To make Warlocks’ lifesteal work, you also need a strong front-line that is tanky and deals damage.

-Above: Bounty Hunter, Morphling, Queen of Pain, Sand King, Phantom Assassin, Slark, Viper, Templar Assassin
+Above: Bounty Hunter, Morphling, Queen of Pain, Slark, Riki, Sand King, Phantom Assassin, Viper, Templar Assassin

 Above: Ogre Magi, Crystal Maiden, Puck, Lina, Tazor, Keeper of the Light, Lich

 You usually commit to this strategy after a high-level Razor(s) in your army.
-Don’t try to use too many mages straight from the early-mid game simply because the cheap mage units are weak - Crystal Maiden and Lina are a trap, they will lose you rounds if you get them early on.
-Make sure your frontline is strong enough, store mages on the bench if you need to.
+Don’t try to use too many mages straight from the early-mid game simply because the cheap mage units are weak.
+Make sure your frontline is strong enough, store Mages on the bench if you need to (e.g. prepare a Crystal Maiden for the late game).
 Fully commit to the strat in the mid-late game and try to get your hands on a two star Lich.

 It's worth noting that the Mage bonus is amazing for other magic damage dealers in your army - great examples are Shadow Fiend and Kunkka.